OctopusDeploy/blog/blog/2020-07/convert-to-rolling-deployments/index.md

 ## Sequential deployment process

-For deployments where you aren’t concerned about any application downtime, Octopus caters for this perfectly by running steps sequentially by Default, one after the other.
+For deployments where you aren’t concerned about any application downtime, Octopus caters for this perfectly by running steps sequentially by default, one after the other.

 :::hint
 **Start trigger**